Generic Name: escitalopram (es-sye-TAL-oh-pram) (Oral route)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check you or your child's progress at regular visits to allow for changes in your dose and to help reduce any side effects.
+It is very important that your doctor check your progress at regular visits to allow for changes in your dose and to help reduce any side effects.
+Blood tests may be needed to check for any unwanted effects.

-Escitalopram may cause some people to be agitated, irritable, or display other abnormal behaviors.
+Escitalopram may cause some teenagers and young adults to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
-If you, your child, or your caregiver notice any of these side effects, tell your doctor or your child's doctor right away.
+Some people may have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
+If you or your caregiver notice any of these unwanted effects, tell your doctor right away.
+Let the doctor know if you or anyone in your family has bipolar disorder (manic-depressive) or has tried to commit suicide.

-Do not suddenly stop taking this medication without checking first with your doctor.
+Do not suddenly stop taking this medicine without checking first with your doctor.
 Your doctor may want you to gradually reduce the amount you are taking before stopping it completely.
-This is to decrease the chance of having symptoms such as increased anxiety; burning or tingling feelings; confusion; dizziness; headache; irritability; nausea; nervousness; trouble with sleeping; or unusual tiredness or weakness.
+This will decrease the chance of having withdrawal symptoms such as increased anxiety, burning or tingling feelings, confusion, dizziness, headache, irritability, nausea, trouble sleeping, or unusual tiredness or weakness.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.